 And poverty hurts.
 Approximately three million Canadians live in poverty, including more than 600,000 children.
 Last year 900,000 people relied on food banks.
 And an estimated 150,000 to 300,000 people are homeless in Canada.

-This year The Salvation Army in Canada celebrated 130 years of service that provides hope and dignity to vulnerable and marginalized people.
+For more than 130 years, The Salvation Army in Canada has provided hope and dignity to vulnerable and marginalized people.
 Today, as society’s problems are more complex than ever, the demand for Salvation Army services continues to increase.

 Last year, more than 1.8 million people received help from the Army.
 From shelter beds to practical assistance to addictions rehabilitation the Army recognized needs, provided care and engaged in people’s lives to help them find solutions.